Empowering Children to Protect Themselves

 - To adopt courage, respect, confidence and tolerance as they interact with peers and adults

-Virtual training is held online through Microsoft Teams.
+- Virtual Training is held online through Microsoft Teams.
 The meeting link and follow-along materials will be sent to participants in advance.